juliankern/node-home-statusdisplay/README.md

-# node-home-statusdisplay
+# smartnode-statusdisplay
-Status display for node-home
+Status display for SmartNode